Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems

 \section{Abstract}

 {\sf Multi-objective integer or mixed-integer programming problems typically have disconnected feasible domains, making the task of constructing an approximation of the Pareto front challenging.
-In the present paper, we propose utilizing some recent algorithms, that were originally proposed for continuous multi-objective problems with three and four objectives and with disconnected feasible domains, for these integer and mixed-integer programming problems.
-We also present a new extension of these algorithms for four objectives.
-We test the proposed algorithms by means of two-, three- and four-objective problems, and make comparisons with other existing algorithms to illustrate efficiency.
-In particular, we apply the new four-objective algorithm to a rocket injector design problem with a discrete variable, which is a challenging four-objective mixed-integer programming problem.}
+The present paper shows that certain algorithms which were originally devised for continuous problems can be successfully adapted to approximate the Pareto front for integer, and mixed-integer, multi-objective optimization problems.
+Relationships amongst various scalarization techniques are established to motivate the choice of a particular scalarization in these algorithms.
+The proposed algorithms are tested by means of two-, three- and four-objective integer and mixed-integer problems, and comparisons are made.
+In particular, a new four-objective algorithm is used to solve a rocket injector design problem with a discrete variable, which is a challenging mixed-integer programming problem.}